plone/training/docs/mastering-plone/what_is_plone.md

 [Volto](https://github.com/plone/volto) is the default frontend for Plone 6 written in ReactJS.
 It uses the Rest API to communicate with the backend and offers a modern editing experience.

-Here are some basic that you need to understand if you are new to Volto:
+Here are some basics that you need to understand if you are new to Volto:

-- All data is stored in the Plone (the backend).
+- All data is stored in Plone backend.
-  Volto comes in to display and edit the content.
+  The Volto frontend comes in to display and edit the content.
 - Volto is built in [ReactJS](https://reactjs.org), a modern Javascript Framework.
 - Volto uses [plone.restapi](https://plonerestapi.readthedocs.io/en/latest/) to communicate with the Plone backend.
 - Volto is installed separately from the Plone backend.